kismetwireless/kismet-docs/devel/rest/010-serialization.md

 "EK" JSON is modeled after the Elastic Search JSON format, where a complete JSON object is found on each line of the output.

-Kismet supports ekjson on any REST UI which returns a vector/list/array of results.
-The results will be the same as standard JSON, however each item in the list will be a discrete JSON object.
+Kismet supports ekjson on any REST endpoint which returns a vector/list/array of results.

-The primary advantage of the ekjson format is the ability to process it *as a stream* instead of as a single giant object - this reduces the client-side memory requirements of searches with a large number of devices drastically.
+*Added 2019-10*
+To be compatible with the ELK interpretation of field names, Kismet now permutes all field names in `ekjson` output, replacing all instances of `.` with `_`.

+### ITJSON

+*Added 2019-10*

+"IT" or "Iterative" JSON is a variant of JSON optimized for large vector/array data sets.
+Instead of containing the entire output in a JSON array, each element of the array is sent on its own newline.

+*All non-ELK use of previous ekjson endpoints should now use itjson endpoints*.
+The ekjson serialization now modifies field names.

+Kismet supports itjson on any REST endpoint which returns a vector/list/array of results.

+The itjson results must be parsed *as a stream* instead of *as a traditional JSON object*.
+Attempting to parse an itjson response as traditional JSON will result in syntax errors.

 ### PRETTYJSON